Contents

 So rather than spend months optimizing costs via coding or cloud configuration that will cause the risk of downtime or bug, he only needs a few weeks to achieve the KPI in the most effective way.

-Similar to the interview, recently, I had a problem that I want to share that maybe you can find existing.
+Similar to the interview, recently, I had a problem that I want to share that maybe you can find exciting.
 My current company offers a SAS solution for parsing and ATS system.
 Our service mainly aims to automate the process of inputting candidate info and scoring the user’s talent pool to their available jobs.

 It turns out users rarely use our service but only when they open their recruitment events; therefore, each event generates thousands of new candidates to our platform for parsing in only a short period and obviously our API protocol struggle to keep up.
 The other case is newly signed users; they migrate their talent pools to our service and cause a dozen thousands of new traffic but rarely have any new candidates afterward.
 After seeing these unusual trends, I propose to migrate our service from API Protocol to Queue System that can break out into two queues: